Chakraborty-p/DOpresentation/slides.md

 ---

-There are two types of organizational structure:
+There are two types of hierarchies (structure) in an organization:
-1. Hierarchical organizational structure
+1. Hierarchical or Traditional organizational structure
 1. Flat organizational structure

 ---

 ## 1. Hierarchical organizational structure

 A hierarchical organization structure refers to the chain of command that exist in a company.
-It is line that follow an order from senior management and executives to general employees.
+This line of common follows an order from senior management and executives to general employees.
+Hierarchical structure is relatively found in large organization.

 ---

 ![Hierarchy.jpg](Hierarchy.jpg)

 Example: **_Amazon_**
 ---

 ![Good.jpg](Good.jpg)